Skip to content

 • Children’s writing instruments: Pencils and pens are often perceived as harmless but can cause serious eye injuries.

 Obtain detailed information on the time, mechanism, and causative object of the injury.
-Also check for the use of protective or prescription glasses, tetanus immunization status, and time of last meal (due to possible general anesthesia).
-In patients with decreased consciousness, gathering information from family or associates is important.
+Also check for use of protective or prescription glasses, tetanus immunization status, and time of last meal (due to possible general anesthesia).
+In patients with reduced consciousness, gathering information from family or associates is important.
 If emergency surgery under general anesthesia is anticipated, secure peripheral intravenous access and instruct the patient to fast.

 X-raySimple detection of metallic foreign bodiesDetectable if length ≥2 mm and thickness ≥0.4 mm